Introduction

 The Bottom Line

-Microsoft Foundry isn't asking you to choose between speed and control, between innovation and governance, between exploration and production.
+Microsoft AI Foundry isn't asking you to choose between speed and control, between innovation and governance, between exploration and production.

 It gives you all of them.